criteo/criteo-sonic-utilities/README.md

 This repository contains scripts and patches required to run our [SONiC Saltstack modules](https://github.com/criteo/sonic-saltstack).

-We aim to merge this patch / utilities with the official repositories at some point.
+We aim to merge thes patches / utilities with the official repositories at some point.

 ## Supported versions